cucpbioinfo/T-REx-CNV-scripts/README.md

 # T-REx-CNV-scripts
-This python script extracts, summarizes, and visualize the CNVs called by CODEX2 [https://github.com/yuchaojiang/CODEX2] into
+This python3 script extracts, summarizes, and visualize the CNVs called by CODEX2 [https://github.com/yuchaojiang/CODEX2] into
 * Distribution of CNV sizes
 * Distribution of number of CNVs found accross samples
 * Top known genes from overlapped with called CNVs